CodeKarmaDev/CodeKarmaWebsite/index.markdown

 ok what does my homepage need to do:
 - call to action to see my services
 - call to action to get estimate
-- call to action see my portfolio | later
+- call to action see my portfolio ( add a portfolio pointed at github projects)

+- testimonial

+- define some skills / experience

+- sell them the idea i will produce a higher quality product.
+- education them about what makes a good website.